thsurgeonofdeath/Quasimoto_albums_laravel/README.md

 - Add album to favourites feature using Livewire
 - User roles: Admin, Writer, User are functional
 - User Email Confirmation Required
-- Admin User Dashboard
+- Functional Admin User Dashboard
+- Guarantee admin to Block/Unblock or Delete User
 ....

 ### To Do List :
-+ Functional Dashboard
-+ Guarantee admin to Block/Unblock or Delete User

 + Add User Profile
 + Add a rating system
 + Add (optional) tracklist to albums....